Polyteam Semantics: From uni-dependencies to poly-dependencies

 Note that the atom $\pdep{\tuple x}{\tuple y}{\tuple x}{\tuple y}$ corresponds to the dependence atom $\dep{\tuple x, \tuple y}$.
 For empty tuples $\tuple x^i$ and $\tuple u^j$ the poly-dependence atom reduces to a``poly-constancy atom'' $\pcon{\tuple y^i}{\tuple v^j}$.
 We will later show (Remark \ref{uniremark}) that poly-dependence atoms of the form $\pdep{\tuple x^i}{\tuple y^i}{\tuple u^i}{\tuple v^i}$ can be expressed with formulae using only ordinary dependence atoms.
 Thus poly-dependence atoms of this form are considered as primitive notions only when $\tuple x^i\tuple y^i = \tuple u^i \tuple v^i$; otherwise $\pdep{\tuple x^i}{\tuple y^i}{\tuple u^i}{\tuple v^i}$ is considered as a shorthand for the equivalent formula obtained from Remark \ref{uniremark}.

-The ability to reason about database dependencies can be employed to facilitate many critical data management tasks such as schema design, query optimisation, and integrity maintenance.
+The ability to reason about database dependencies facilitates many data management tasks such as schema design, query optimisation, and integrity maintenance.
 Keys, inclusion dependencies, and functional dependencies in particular have a crucial role in all of these processes.
 A traditional way to approach the interaction between dependencies has been the utilisation of proof systems similar to natural deduction systems in logic.
-The most significant of all these systems is the Armstrong's axiomatisation for functional dependencies.
+The most significant of all these systems is Armstrong's axiomatisation for functional dependencies.
 This inference system consists of only three rules which we depict below using the standard notation for functional dependencies, i.e., $X\to Y$ denotes that an attribute set $X$ functionally determines another attribute set $Y$. \begin{definition}[Armstrong's axiomatisation \cite{armstrong74}] \begin{itemize} \item Reflexivity: If $Y\sub X$, then $X\to Y$ \item Augmentation: if $X \to Y$, then $XZ\to YZ$ \item Transitivity: if $X \to Y$ and $Y\to Z$, then $X\to Z$ \end{itemize} \end{definition}

-Our first development is the generalisation of Armstrong's axiomatisation to the poly-dependence setting.
+Our first objective is to generalise Armstrong's axiomatisation to the poly-dependence setting.
 To this end, we assemble the three rules of Armstrong and introduce three auxiliary rules: Union, Symmetry, and Weak Transitivity.
 Contrary to the Armstrong's proof system, here Union is not reducible to Transitivity and Augmentation because we operate with sequences instead of sets of variables or attributes.
 Symmetry in turn is imposed by the sequential notation employed by the poly-dependence atom.
 Weak Transitivity exhibits transitivity of equalities on the right-hand side of a poly-dependence atom, a phenomenon that arises only in the polyteam setting.